yuzhimanhua/HIMECat/README.md

     "Alessandro Epasto",
     "Enrico Nardelli"
   ],
-  "text": "on a model for integrated information in this paper we give a thorough presentation of a model ...", "labels": [
+  "text": "on a model for integrated information in this paper we give a thorough presentation ...", "labels": [
     "cs",
     "cs.AI"